LEE'S CROSSROAD MISSIONARY BAPTIST CHURCH HISTORY

 A record book of church activities dating from 1892 to 1897 (pgs 31-98) shows there were thirty-three (33) female and thirty-one (31) male members in 1893.
 Fifteen scholars were present for service on October 13, 1895 and three (3) pennies were collected.
 Some of the members at that time were Cellia & Bryant Morgan, Julian & L. E. Barnes, Clem & Ador Whitley, Asin & Mollie Lee, May Allison, Melvina and Robert Dunston, G. S. Watson, Eller Williamson, J. H. and W. L. Montague, Maggie Watson, W.J.
 Lee, George Mitchiner, Rufus Merritt, Joe Heath, Eliza Cook, Cannie Duke G. H. Hinton, S. C. McCullers, C. R. & Hettie Pair and S. H. Heath.
 A grand rally day was held on the third Sunday in November 1895 with different divines preaching at 11:00 AM, 3:30 PM and 7:30 PM.

-is our current shepherd, continuing to lead the disciples to glory.
-He encourages us to be not only hearers of the Word, but doers also.
+was the shepherd, leading the disciples to glory.
+He encouraged to be not only hearers of the Word, but doers also.
 He has an affinity for teaching, which has led to an increase in Bible Study attendance.
 The church parking lot was paved in early 2009.
 The church has become computerized and a website was installed and activated.
 In 2016 the church added an audio/visual system that includes new sound system and three visual monitors in the sanctuary along with one big screen monitor in the fellowship hall.
 This necessitated the advent of an Audio/Visual Ministry.
-Also, in 2017, the classroom /office portion of the church was leveled, and floors retiled along with upgrading the admin office.
-Sister Patricia H. Smith became the Pastoral Assistant effective January 2018.
-Sister Marjorie Archer currently serves as Administrative Assistant/Church Clerk.
-Chairman James W. Harris, Jerry Wayne Bryant, Clyde Watson, Kenneth Watson, Roy Bryant, Richard Archer, and Dexter Smith (Deacon -In-Training) make up the Deacon Ministry.
-Currently serving as Trustees are: Dexter Smith (Chair), Rosa Applewhite, Saundra Bryant, Carolyn Harris, Calvin Hurdle, and David Johnson.
+Also, in 2017, the classroom /office portion of the church was leveled, and floors retiled along with upgrading the admin office. effective January 2018.
+Chairman James W. Harris, Jerry Wayne Bryant, Clyde Watson, Kenneth Watson, Roy Bryant, make up the Deacon Ministry.
+Currently serving as Trustees are: Saundra Bryant (Chair), Rosa Applewhite, Carolyn Harris, Calvin Hurdle, and David Johnson.
 There are approximately 90 disciples on the roll.

 To God be the glory for the things He has done.